desertplant/moon-phase-background/README.md

  - curl
  - ImageMagick
  - Cinnamon (for other environments please see below under Configuration)
- - 2025 (NASA Link changes every year.
-Script will be updated for 2026)
+ - 2026 (NASA Link changes every year.
+Script and files will be updated for 2027)

 ## Installation: